Iceland halts air travel following volcanic eruption | DW | 19.03.2021

 A long-dormant volcano in southwest Iceland erupted on Friday some 40 kilometres (25 miles) from the capital Reykjavik, the Icelandic Meteorological Office said.

-Local media reported inbound and outgoing air traffic from Keflavik International Airport had been halted.
+Local media reported inbound and outgoing air traffic had been halted from Keflavik International Airport, the country's largest.

 The eruption followed thousands of smaller earthquakes in the area in recent weeks, with officials bracing for an eruption as a result.